yeabat8tcap/ai-dependency-manager/docs/future-enhancements/plugin-architecture.md

 # Plugin Architecture Design

-This document outlines the plugin architecture for the AI Dependency Manager, enabling extensibility and customization through a modular plugin system.
+This document outlines the plugin architecture for the Superintelligence Dependency Manager, enabling extensibility and customization through a modular plugin system.

 ## Table of Contents